University Seminar (UNIV)

 UNIV 2310 Found Civic Engage&Social Chng

 This course provides students the opportunity to understand social issues and how they relate to community/society, and their roles as active citizens, as they are engage in critical reflection of civic experiences.
 This course develops a conceptual framework of various forms of civic engagement, its importance, and value.
 A 2.75 GPA required for enrollment in the course.

 UNIV 3320 Community Engmt&Agents of Chng

 The purpose of this course is to examine how positive change in communities occur, focusing on small and large scale social change.
 The course examines how individuals and communities envision, promote, and deliver change.
 Themes to be explored include communities of civic practice; organizational change; examples of agents of change involved in civic causes at the local, national, and international level; and the changes faced when initiating positive change.
 A 2.75 GPA is required for enrollment in the course.

 UNIV 4390 Capstone Experience

-This course is designed to provide students with experiences in the workforce/community in order to create connections with course content through critical reflection and active engagement.
+The Capstone Experience course is required for all students enrolled in the Bachelor of Arts in Multidisciplinary Studies (MDS).
+This course is designed to provide students with experiences in the workforce/community in order to create connections with course content through critical reflection, and active engagement.
 Students will be placed at local organizations to gain knowledge and understanding of community needs.
-Through critical reflection and research, students integrate knowledge with the practical experience gained through the service component at a community organization.
-A total of 90 hours of service experience will be required by the end of the semester in addition to completing a final research project.
+Through critical reflection, and research, students will integrate knowledge with the practical experience gained through the service component at a community organization.
+A total of 90 hours of service experience will be required by the end of the semester, in addition to completing a final research project.
+For students earning a Civic Engagement Certificate, a 2.75 G.P.A. and Civic Engagement advisor approval are required.
+This course is graded CR/NC.
+Departmental approval or Civic Engagement advisor approval for students seeking a Civic Engagement Certificate.